michael2012z/myEnglish/vocabulary/learning/freq-3/learning-list-0013.md

 - v: enter a plea, as in courts of law
 - v: make an allegation in an action or other legal proceeding, especially answer the previous pleading of the other party by denying facts therein stated or by alleging new facts
 ### Family
-plead: pleaded, pleader, pleading, pleads, pled+;pleader: pleaders;pleading: pleadingly, pleadings
+- plead: pleaded, pleader, pleading, pleads, pled+
+- pleader: pleaders
+- pleading: pleadingly, pleadings
 ### Examples
 - Mr Tsang pleaded not guilty to three charges of bribery and misconduct, relating to a luxury flat in China.
 - He also was sentenced to 18 years in prison on state child-sex charges related to the same abuse after pleading no contest.